 As I look toward the next phase of my own learning about language learning and comprehensible input, a question about intermediate learners will drive my thoughts.

-How do I construct a curriculum guide that will spiral back to familiar language for the intermediate learner?
+How do I construct a curriculum guide that will spiral back to familiar language for the intermediate learner so that they have opportunities to frequently access previously acquired language patterns as the process newly acquired language patterns??

 What do you think?
 How critical is the end of level 2 into level 3?
 How do we stay in bounds with the familiar while offering learners opportunities to move forward?
 Let me know what you think?